alexhkurz/coronavirus-in-R/lessons/lesson-01/lesson-01.md

 - Start up Rstudio.

 If you got that far, you can just dive into it, following the rest of the lesson.
-If you want more background on R in general and on programming in R in particular, try (ignore what they say about "Server Pro" and "Preview"):
+If you want more background on R, I recommend the first 19.5 min of (ignore what they say about "Server Pro" and "Preview"):

 - [Programming - Part 1 (Writing code in RStudio)](https://resources.rstudio.com/wistia-rstudio-essentials-2/rstudioessentialsprogrammingpart1-2)

-This video contains much more than we need to know right now.
-The first 19min of it are the more relevant ones for this lesson.
-You can also skip the video entirely for now and come to it later.
+Even the first 19min contains much more than we need to know right now.
+You can also skip the video entirely for now and come backtto it later.

 ## Import the data